zsparal/api-documentation/source/connect/overview.rst

 your account is configured as a partner account, any merchant you sign up through the OAuth onboarding flow will automatically be linked to your account.

-For more information about partnering with Mollie, please see our `Partner page <https://www.mollie.com/partners>`_ or reach out to your Mollie partner manager.
+For more information about partnering with Mollie, see our `Partner page <https://www.mollie.com/partners>`_ or reach out to your Mollie partner manager.